andrewheberle/serverless-ssh-ca/README.md

 ## Architecture

-The solutions comprises of the CA running as a Worker, Go based client and an external OIDC IdP.
+The solutions comprises of the CA running as a Worker, a Go based client and an external OIDC IdP.

 The IdP may be any OIDC compatible service that returns a JWT with at least